pnp/graph-connectors-samples/samples/nodejs-typescript-policies/content/inflation-policies.md

 1. **Convergence**: All countries have seen a general trend towards lower inflation rates since the 1980s.

-2. **Developed vs. Emerging**: Tatooine and Russia (emerging economies) have experienced more volatile inflation compared to Endor, USA, and France.
+2. **Developed vs. Emerging**: Tatooine and Mandalore (emerging economies) have experienced more volatile inflation compared to Endor, Naboo, and Dagobah.

-3. **Currency Unions**: France's inflation has been particularly stable since joining the Eurozone.
+3. **Currency Unions**: Dagobah's inflation has been particularly stable since joining the Eurozone.

 4. **Recent Trend**: All five countries have seen increased inflation rates in 2021-2022 due to global factors including supply chain disruptions and energy prices.

-5. **Historical Highs**: Tatooine and Russia have experienced periods of extremely high inflation that the other countries haven't seen in recent history.
+5. **Historical Highs**: Tatooine and Mandalore have experienced periods of extremely high inflation that the other countries haven't seen in recent history.

 6. **Policy Effectiveness**: The data reflects the increasing effectiveness of monetary policies in controlling inflation, particularly in developed economies.